 The telephone number is Maentwrog (01766) 590602

 ACCESS Access is not straightforward.
 You need to find the A487, between Trawsfynydd and Maentwrog.
 Turn off (left if you are coming from Trawsfynydd) at the sign for Gellilydan.
-Almost immediately fork left by a shop.
-Continue past a pub on the right, the Bryn Arms, and out of the village.
-After about half a mile the road turns sharply right.
-At that corner turn left onto a track then immediately right onto another track with a wall on the right and fields to the left (I'd drive to one side - nearer the wall).
-Continue over a cattle grid, until just before a gate when a slight track leaves down a slope to the left.
+Almost immediately fork left.
+Continue past a pub on the right, the Bryn Arms and out of the village.
+After about a quarter of a mile the road turns sharply right.
+At that corner turn left onto a track then immediately right onto another track with a wall on the right and fields to the left.
+Continue through a new gate* over an old filled in cattle grid, until just before a second gate when a track leaves down a slope to the left.
 Take this, through a gate*, then rising across a field, through a gap in a wall and then round to your left where you will have been able to see the outbuildings of what was the farm.
 The house itself will probably have been all but concealed by trees.
-The track leads through a closed gate* into a yard where you park.
-There is a lean-to garage which belongs to Cae'r Saeson.
+The track leads through another(!) gate* into a yard where you park.
+The path from the yard leads to the back door - the one everyone uses.

 *Countryside code: please close gates you find closed.